oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 - We avoid the issues mentioned above with having an explicit selector attached to the query.

-We also think the syntax can lead to confusion.
+I also think the syntax can lead to confusion.
 It's not immediately clear what these different selectors would mean:

 ```css